vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

 - The SIX constraints of RESTful Kiến trúc are:
     - Stateless
     - Layered system
-    - Uniform Giao diện
+    - Uniform Interface
     - Client-Server
     - Cacheable or non-cacheable
     - Code-on-Demand (optional)

-- For applications to communicate over a Mạng, networking protocols must be used to facilitate those communications
+- For applications to communicate over a Network, networking protocols must be used to facilitate those communications
     - For REST APIs, HTTP(S) is the most common choice

 ---